 • Is regarded by others as having such an impairment

 The definition is virtually identical to that of the federal Americans with Disabilities Act (ADA).
 However, amendments to the ADA broadened the definition of “disability” and expressly changed the definition of a “regarded as” disability.
-Under the amended ADA, a person is regarded as having an ADA disability if he or she is subjected to an adverse employment action (e.g., demotion or firing) because of an actual or perceived impairment.
-The impairment does not have to substantially limit a major life activity in order to meet the definition of a regarded as disability.
+Under the amended ADA, an individual is regarded as having a disability if he or she was subjected to a prohibited employment action because of an actual or perceived impairmentregardless of whether the impairment actually limits or is perceived to limit a major life activity.
 The ADA covers employers with 15 or more employees.

 Qualified individual with a disability.
 A qualified individual with a disability is one who is capable of performing the essential functions of the job in question with reasonable accommodation (VT Stat.
 Tit.
 21 Sec.
 495d).

 “Physical or mental impairment” defined.
-An impairment is any physiological disorder or condition, cosmetic disfigurement or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genito-urinary; hemic and lymphatic; skin or ...
+An impairment is any physiological disorder or condition, cosmetic disfigurement or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs; respiratory, including speech organs; cardiovascular; reproductive; digestive; genitourinary; hemic and lymphatic; skin or endocrine; or any mental or psychological disorder, such as ...